K-cermak/Enplated-Email/README.md

 ### Why to use Enplated Email?
 - Easy to create beautiful emails
 - Simple implementation using PHP
-- Easy color and design customisation
+- Easy color and design customization
 - Good appearance in many email clients (Tested on Gmail, Outlook, Thunderbird, Protonmail and Email.cz).
 - Completely free